-Introduction

-Congratulations on your purchase of ReValver® MK III!
-ReValver MKIII is a revolutionary 64-bit amplifier modeling software that captures the true characteristics of vacuum tubes while allowing users unprecedented control over their tonality and gain structures.
-ReValver includes 65 incredible linkable sub modules that model legendary amplifiers, stomp boxes and rack effects, making ReValver MKIII the most advanced virtual amplifier on the planet!
-This program works both as a standalone using miscellaneous sound card driver models, or as VST/AU plug-ins on various hosts.
+Congratulations on your purchase of ReValver[TM] MK III.V!
+ReValver MKIII.V is a revolutionary 64-bit amplifier modeling software that captures the true characteristics of vacuum tubes while allowing users unprecedented control over their tonality and gain structures.
+ReValver includes 65 incredible linkable sub modules that model legendary amplifiers, stomp boxes and rack effects, making ReValver MKIII.V the most advanced virtual amplifier on the planet!
+This program works both as a standalone using miscellaneous sound card driver models, or as a VST/AU/RTAS plug-in on various hosts.
 The program is designed for minimal latency (input/output delay) which is only limited by the plug-in host.

 Technical requirements

-Mac

-OS: Mac OSX 10.4.X (PPC, Intel)

-CPU: G4 or later.
-1GHz minimum for satisfactory usage (certain presets require more CPU capacity).
+Mac Requirements: OS X 10.4 or later, 1 GHz CPU; 512 MB RAM; 1024x768 screen resolution; VST/AU/RTAS host or sound card

-The Live Host of ReValver MK III requires CoreAudio for playback, and MIDI for MIDI control.
+The Live Host of ReValver MK III.V requires CoreAudio for playback, and MIDI for MIDI control.
 (MIDI optional.)

 AU plug-in requires AU host.
 VST plug-in requires VST host.

-PC

-OS: Microsoft Windows 2000/XP or later

-CPU: Intel Pentium II, AMD Athlon or later.
-1GHz minimum for satisfactory usage (certain presets require more CPU)

-The Live Host of ReValver MK III require either ASIO, MME, WDM or DirectSound for playback, and MIDI for MIDI control.
-(MIDI optional.)

-VST plug-in require VST host.
+RTAS plug-in requires RTAS host.